 Here’s the menu for Earth Eats:

-The IMPOSSIBLE™ Burger Slider with Wasabi Cream and spicy Asian Slaw on a Sesame Seed Bun (V)
+- Impossible Burger Slider with Wasabi Cream and Spicy Slaw on a Sesame Seed Bun (plant-based item)

 And our photos and reviews of the foods at Earth Eats…

-The IMPOSSIBLE Burger – Since first trying it last year, Impossible burgers have really won me over.
+Impossible Burger Slider – Since first trying them, Impossible burgers have really won me over.
 They are getting more and more convincing, and both Impossible and Beyond leading the way.

 If you’ve never had one, give this a try.
 It’s juicy and savory, and you might just not be able to tell it isn’t meat.
 The wasabi cream helps, too.
 I’ve said before that even the best vegan burger isn’t as good as the worst beef burger, but that’s changing.